Advanced Diploma in Arabic Language 2018/19

 This means students should have the ability to speak about themselves, their lives and their environment and to paraphrase as necessary to make themselves understood, to read simple authentic texts on familiar topics and understand the general meaning, to write informal notes and essays on familiar topics connected to daily life and to comprehend and produce accurately the basic sentence structure of Arabic.

-Eligibility will normally be assessed by taking a test (pass mark is 45).
-Applicants must pass this before an offer letter can be issued.Alternatively, if applicants can provide evidence that they have successfully passed the Introductory Certificate in Arabic Language or equivalent, this would also satisfy the Arabic Language academic entry requirements.
+Eligibility will normally be assessed by taking a test (pass mark is 65).
+Applicants must pass this before an offer letter can be issued.Alternatively, if applicants can provide evidence that they have successfully passed the Introductory Certificate in Arabic Language, with pass mark of 65) or equivalent, this would also satisfy the Arabic Language academic entry requirements.
 All other requirements, such as English Language proficiency and references remain applicable.
 Diploma Level Entry This means students should have the ability: to read a range of styles in Arabic, from formal to informal and journalistic to expository, to understand texts of general interest, to carry out basic research and understand main ideas in non-technical writing, to use context and grammar to identify the form and guess the meaning of unfamiliar words, to write essays and opinion pieces on topics they have studied and to read, write and speak with increasing grammatical accuracy.
-Eligibility will normally be assessed by taking a test (pass mark is 45).
+Eligibility will normally be assessed by taking a test (pass mark is 65).
 Applicants must pass this before an offer letter can be issued.
 Alternatively, if applicants can provide evidence that they have successfully passed the Certificate in Arabic Language or equivalent, this would also satisfy the Arabic Language academic entry requirements.
 All other requirements, such as English Language proficiency and references remain applicable.
+Interview Any prospective students may be invited for an interview if they have not achieved the required grade by a small margin of a maximum of 3 marks, but they have demonstrated the required skills, showed interests and motivation towards learning.
+Accreditation of prior learning.
+Qualifications from other educational institutions can be accepted; based on number of hours, levels, date of qualification/certificate (must be less than 2 years).

 20 months (Certificate Level Entry - full-time) 8 months (Diploma Level Entry - full-time)